Kenta Maeda

-Kenta Maeda (前田 健太, Maeda Kenta) is a Japanese professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Minnesota Twins, and Detroit Tigers, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
+Kenta Maeda (前田 健太, Maeda Kenta) is a Japanese professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Minnesota Twins, and Detroit Tigers, and in NPB for the Hiroshima Toyo Carp.

 Maeda debuted with the Carp in 2008.
 He won the Eiji Sawamura Award in 2010 and 2015.
 After the 2015 season, the Carp posted Maeda to MLB and he signed an eight-year contract with the Dodgers.
 The Dodgers traded Maeda to the Twins before the 2020 season, and he signed a two-year contract with the Tigers before the 2024 season.
 After struggling in his first season, Detroit released him in May 2025.

 Professional career

 Hiroshima Toyo Carp

 The Hiroshima Toyo Carp of Nippon Professional Baseball (NPB) selected Maeda out of PL Gakuen Senior High School in the 2006 NPB draft.
 He played in 2007 for the Carp's secondary team, before being called up to the NPB team in 2008.